Lab-ICN/water-potability-ml-service/Infra/README.md

    3. Fill in the `.env` file with your actual configuration values for MinIO, PostgreSQL, and MLflow as described above.

+   4. Setup the certificate in ./certs folder (you can use certgen that provided there or you can use your own certificate)

-   4. Run Docker Compose to start the services:
+   5. Run Docker Compose to start the services:
       ```bash
       docker-compose up --build
       ```